 Do you ever wonder why people leave toys and trinkets in caches?
-Do you know of the rules of SWAG or need some SWAG ideas?
+What are those items called?
+What exactly is SWAG?
+What can you leave in a geocaching?
+What shouldn’t you leave in a geocache?
+What are the rules for geocachine SWAG?
+What can be used as SWAG?
+Is home made SWAG okay?
 This episode we look at the do’s and don’t of SWAG and talk about some ideas for SWAG items.

 Places and Things Mentioned